- Death & Loss of Life

 Franz Reichelt Death Jump From Eiffel Tower With First Ever Parachute Suit On January 4, 1912

-Can you image the horror when Franz Reichelt realized that his homemade designed parachute suite isn't working after jumping off the Eiffel Tower about 187 feet to his death which was filmed?
-The very earliest parachutes suits began in 1873, however; they were designed to be open before the jump, unlike Reichelt design where the parachute suit was closed then opened when he jumped to his death as his suite didn't work out as planned.
+Can you imagine the horror when Franz Reichelt realized that his homemade designed parachute suite isn't working after jumping off the Eiffel Tower about 187 feet to his death which was filmed?
+The very earliest parachute that was designed was in 1617, by Croatian Faust Vrancic (who jumped from a Venice tower in 1617 wearing a rigid-framed parachute), however; they were designed to be open before the jump, unlike Reichelt design where the parachute suit was closed then opened when he jumped to his death when his suite didn't work out as planned.

 Franz Reichelt, Before The Fatal Attempt / Eiffel Tower